OlgaSeleznova/VoyageVocab/README.md

 # VoyageVocab.
-Language Learning assistant for travel lovers
+Language Learning assistant for travellers

 ## Introduction
 In this pet project I combined my main passions: AI, languages and traveling.